-The parameter CLASS WIDTH determines the scaling of the x-Axis.
-A CLASS WIDTH of 1.0 dB, for example, will round all values to full dB values and will show the distribution percentage in 1 dB steps.
-AVERAGE shows the average level and the standard deviation.
-AVG+STDDEV displays the mean level plus the standard deviation.
+The parameter Class Width determines the scaling of the x-Axis.
+A Class Width of 1.0 dB, for example, will round all values to full dB values and will show the distribution percentage in 1 dB steps.
+Average shows the average level and the standard deviation.
+Avg+StdDev displays the mean level plus the standard deviation.
 The maximum level value over the entire listening area is shown in parentheses.
-Equally, the mean level minus the standard deviation is presented by AVG-STDDEV.
+Equally, the mean level minus the standard deviation is presented by Avg-StdDev.
 The minimum level value over the entire listening area is shown in parentheses.
-Considered in the graph.
+Considered indicates the relative number of data points considered in the graph.
 The rest is beyond the lower and upper limit of the graph.
 The calculations are performed for a certain amount of data points depending on the selected resolution.
 The number of points used in the current calculation is listed after DATA POINTS.
-As explained earlier, the resolution can be set under FILE > OPTIONS > MAPPING > QUALITY.
+As explained earlier, the resolution can be set under File > OPTIONS > Mapping > Quality.